heathclif01/LIST-and-SOAPS/README.md

 # LIST-and-SOAPS
-List of watched series and shows
+List of watched tv-series and shows